• Skip to main content

 Elon Musk Recommends 12 Books that Changed his Life

-Whenever anyone asks him how he learned to build rockets, he says, ‘I read books.’
+Whenever anyone asks how he learned to build rockets, Musk replies that he read books.
+He doesn’t just read them; he devours them.

-The Hitchhiker’s Guide to the Galaxy by Douglas Adams.
-Here is an excerpt from an interview where he explains why this was a key book for him:
+He also went on at some length about The Hitchhiker’s Guide to the Galaxy in an interview where he explained why it was a key book for him:

 Alison van Diggelen: I understand Hitchhikers Guide to the Galaxy, that wonderful book by Douglas Adams, that was a key book for you.
 What was it about that book that fired your imagination?